 Across the school we teach spelling using the Support for Spelling framework as well as the age related expected outcomes of the National Curriculum.
 We have a school-wide system of teaching spellings, introducing spellings each week and working on them little and often in daily spelling sessions.
 Children who require additional support with phonics are taught in small groups interventions during this whole class spelling time using the Rapid Phonics Programme.

 ‘Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.’ –The National Curriculum, 2014.

 Mathematics equips pupils with a powerful set of tools to understand and change the world.
 It is a way of communicating – a language through which ideas can be explained, explored and developed, relationships expressed, hypotheses made and tested, and pattern identified.
 It is also a creative activity involving imagination, intuition and discovery.
 Through mathematics, children can learn to explore, discover, investigate and make sense of the real world.
 At Lydgate Junior School, we aim to develop a sense of enjoyment and curiosity about mathematics through problem solving, discussion, practical investigations and making connections between representations of mathematical ideas.
 We encourage children to reason mathematically and discover solutions, alongside learning the facts that they need in order to become fluent in working with numbers.
 Our Calculation Progressions for addition, subtraction, multiplication, division set out the steps that the children will follow in order to develop their conceptual understanding of the written calculation procedures that they learn.
-By the end of Key Stage 2, we aim for our children to be confident mathematicians with the knowledge and skills required in everyday life and prepared for further study at Key Stage 3.
+By the end of Key Stage 2, we aim for our children to be confident mathematicians with the knowledge and skills required in their everyday life and prepared for further study at Key Stage 3.